awslabs/aws-deployment-framework/docs/admin-guide.md

 ```

 This will update your params folder to include the account specific parameters files *(json)*.
 The same files are generated in AWS CodeBuild each time this application is pushed.

+### Source Control

+The AWS Deployment Framework allows you to use the supported AWS CodePipeline source types for source control which will act as entry points for your pipelines.
+Each of the options *(S3, AWS CodeCommit or Github)* have their own benefits when it comes to how they integrate with the ADF however they are interchangeable as desired.
+In order to use a different source type for your pipelines you will to define a pipeline type that uses the desired source control configuration.
+As a starting point you can find the *github-cloudformation.yml.j2* file in the *pipeline_types* folder that demonstrates how Github can be used as an entry point for your pipelines.

+The same goes for any pipeline configuration for that matter, if you wish to use other Pipeline integrations just make a *pipeline_type* that defines your use case and tie a pipeline to it in the [deployment map](#deployment-map).

 ### Default Deployment Account Region